-Link earns experience points from enemy kills that allows him to get stronger as your progress through the game.
-Link can also learn magics spells and combat techniques from various NPCs hidden throughout the game.
+Link earns experience points from enemy kills that allows him to get stronger as you progress through the game.
+Link can also learn magic spells and combat techniques from various NPCs hidden throughout the game.

 Zelda II begins not long after the end of the first title.
-On link’s 16th birthday a mysterious crest resembling the triforce appears on his hand.
-Link visits the royal palace to inquire about it’s meaning.
-It there that he learns not long after his victory against Ganon, princess Zelda was cursed by a sleeping spell.
-The only cure is the recovery of the third piece of the Triforce, the Triforce of Courage.
-This artifact is kept locked away in a great palace.
+On Link’s 16th birthday a mysterious crest resembling the triforce appears on his hand.
+Link visits the royal palace to inquire about its meaning.
+It is there that he learns not long after his victory against Ganon, princess Zelda was cursed by a sleeping spell.
+The only cure is the recovery of the third Triforce artifact, the Triforce of Courage.
+It is kept locked away in a great palace.
 To gain entry, Link must venture to the six lesser palaces, defeat their guardians and place a magic crystal into a hidden statue.

 Difficulty: Difficult – In my opinion, this title is a bit harder than the original.
 The side scrolling battles can be a bit awkward and clunky.
 Some of the bosses are pretty tough without a specific strategy in mind.This game is extremely frustrating for my 8 year old son.

 Story: I’m impressed by the fact that this is not simply a “Ganon has returned from the dead!” scenario.
 It seems that Nintendo put a lot of thought into creating something different.
 When considering the Zelda series as a whole, you can really see that a rich storyline is beginning to develop for the world of Hyrule.

 Originality: Nintendo definitely gets marks for trying something new with this title.
 Unfortunately, I feel that their efforts fell a little flat.
 The sidescrolling play didn’t seem to fit in well, in my opinion.
 But despite missing the mark a bit, it is still pretty refreshing to see a game company not afraid to try some new things.